 The first thing you need to be is aware of how often you are using the word and when.
-Until you gain awareness, you won’t be able to replace the behavior.
-Much like with addictions.
+Until you gain awareness, you won’t be able to replace the

 The easiest way to do this is to enlist everyone you know.
 Share with them your goal and tell them to call you out every time you use the word should.
 Every time.